istio/istio.io/content/en/docs/setup/install/webhook/index.md

     {{< /text >}}

 <!-- TODO (lei-tang): improve the UX for obtain ValidatingWebhookConfiguration -->
-1. From `istio-webhook-config.yaml`, search `'kind: ValidatingWebhookConfiguration'` and save the `ValidatingWebhookConfiguration` of Galley to `galley-webhook.yaml`.
+1. Open the `istio-webhook-config.yaml` configuration file, search `'kind: ValidatingWebhookConfiguration'` and save the `ValidatingWebhookConfiguration` of Galley to `galley-webhook.yaml`.
 The following is a `ValidatingWebhookConfiguration` in an example `istio-webhook-config.yaml` (only a part of the configuration is shown to save space).